Stomper10/CheXpert/README.md

 # 3. Results
 You may get training and validation losses, as well as the test accuracy and ROC curves.
 You can also check the computational costs.
 Models(`*.pth.tar`), test set probabilities(`testPROB_frt.txt`, `testPROB_lat.txt`, `testPROB_all.txt`), and ROC curve(`ROC_*.png`) files will be saved in the `results` directory.
-In addition, the models for each competition observation is also saved.
+In addition, the best models for each competition observation is also saved.
 If you run the code with `nohup` command, you can also save whole printed outputs.
 Let me just show you the ROC curves here.

 ![ROC_5](https://user-images.githubusercontent.com/43818471/108703317-cc923e80-754d-11eb-928a-f624d445b3de.png)